itschill/dotfiles/README.md

 ## How to install

-Run `./install.sh` to replace all configuration files with symlinks.
+Run `sudo ./install.sh` to replace all configuration files with symlinks.